Links to sections below…

 A nice, clean and comfortable bed and breakfast owned by a very friendly Namibian named Eghard who welcomes you on his property.
 Located 5 minutes from the center of downtown by car, you will need a taxi to go to center of town.
 They have a swimming pool, nice outdoor area and a great breakfast in the morning.
 Prices are very reasonable.

 A well located hotel in the center of town, making it ideal for walking around the city, shopping, restaurants… There is no need for a taxi.
-The Kalahari Sands Hotel in Windhoek has a casino, restaurant and bar.
+The Avani in Windhoek has a casino, restaurant and bar.
 Prices are more on par with international hotel rates.

 Gustav Voigts Centre